ammaryasir-tp/10P-ReadMe-Template/Readme-BE.md

 ## Project Title
-Simple overview of use/purpose.
+Search Engine

 ## Description
-An in-depth paragraph about the project and overview of use.
+This project is used to combine all the microservices and provide a combined result to the front-end.
+There are three microservices that are combined in this project property microservice, pricing microservice and promotion microservice.

 ## Getting Started
-This is an example of how we may give instructions on setting up the project locally.
-To get a local copy up and running follow these simple example steps.
+To setup this project locally please follow the below instructions.
+Get a local copy up and running follow these simple example steps.

 ### Build With
 This section should list any major frameworks that you built your project using.
 Here are few examples.

-* Major languages
+* C#
-* Frameworks
+* .NET 5.0
-* Technologies used
+* Docker

 ### Dependencies
-* Describe any prerequisites, libraries, OS version, etc., needed before installing program. ex.
-Windows 10.
+* Windows 10.
-* IDE Details Like Visual Studios 2019 with .NET 5.0
+* Visual Studios 2019 with .NET 5.0

 ### Installing
 * How/where to download your program